eurodatacube/eodash/app/public/data/storytelling-md/eodashMarkdown_EXTREME_SST.md

 ## Europe's Marine Heatwave

-Marine heatwaves, characterised by unusually high ocean temperatures, are another pressing concern.
+Marine heatwaves, characterised as prolonged periods of warm sea surface temperatures (SSTs)], typically lasting days to months, impacting marine ecosystems and climate dynamics, are another pressing concern.
 These events can severely disrupt marine ecosystems, endangering biodiversity and affecting industries like fisheries, tourism, and aquaculture.
 In the summer of 2023, regions across Europe and Asia experienced significant marine heatwaves, as reported by the Copernicus Climate Change Service.
 The North Atlantic and the Mediterranean were hit particularly hard, leading to extreme sea surface temperature anomalies [5].

 The situation was especially alarming in the waters around Ireland and the United Kingdom, where sea temperatures soared to 5°C above average in June 2023.
 Across European waters, 2023 recorded the highest average sea surface temperatures ever documented, with parts of the Mediterranean Sea and northeastern Atlantic reaching unprecedented levels [6].

 <figure style="text-align: center;">
     <img src="https://marine.copernicus.eu/sites/default/files/media/image/2023-09/Ocean%20heat%20content%20june%202023.png"